 Saturday was apparently “Test day”, which I only heard about on Friday.
 We had to go out as a group of natives, forage all our food for the breakfast and lunch, then light a fire by hand drill.
 Again Danny pushed this one over the line for the group as we barely managed on low energy reserves.
 With a final meal that day the course was over and we headed back to break camp.

 The course was pretty good.
 I enjoyed the instruction, particularly Henrys method of explaining things.
-Paul had been ill throughout the course and took more of a back seat.
+Paul had been ill throughout the course and took more of a back seat but still was generous with his knowledge.
 Some elements of the course I didn’t like but all in all it went well.
 My next venture will probably take me to another bushcraft school such as Wild Human in Cumbria or Pat McGlinchy in Scotland.
 Still lots to learn and enjoying every minute of it.
 When I returned from the week I had dropped 2.5kg in weight, my wife got a bit of a shock when I came in the door asking if I had crawled back from England.
 All in good fun and it’s important to put 100% into these experiences.